mistval/hextotext/README.md

 # hextotext

-A [website](https://hextotext.mistball.com/) for encoding and decoding text with iconv.
+A [website](https://hextotext.mistball.com/) for encoding and decoding text with [iconv-lite](https://github.com/ashtuchkin/iconv-lite).

 ## Building